marcocesarato/php-conventional-changelog/README.md

-        --history         bool        Generate the entire history of changes of all releases --no-verify       bool        Skip the pre-commit and commit-msg hooks --no-tag          bool        Disable release auto tagging when commit enabled
+        --history         bool        Generate the entire history of changes of all releases --no-verify       bool        Skip the pre-commit and commit-msg hooks --no-tag          bool        Disable release auto tagging when commit enabled --merged          bool        Only include commits whose tips are reachable from HEAD
 ```